Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Conclusions

 \section{Conclusions}

-We introduced NYT Connection games as a benchmark to test abstract reasoning in state-of-the-art LLMs and evaluate their performance against expert and novice human players.
-We find that GPT-4o performs best, although it is still no match for expert human players.
-By examining the performance through our knowledge taxonomy, we obtain a more solid understanding of areas in which LLMs can improve to solve clustering scores.
-They are fairly deficient in certain types of reasoning required to be a skilled Connections player.
-Although most possess adequate semantic and associative reasoning capabilities, they struggle with Multiword Expressions and Combined Knowledge categories.
-Additional struggles arise because they cannot identify red herrings and use step-by-step logic to work around them.
-Ultimately, we find that excelling in Connections means having a breadth of different knowledge types, and LLMs are unfortunately not yet suited for the task.
+We introduced the \emph{NYT} Connections games as a benchmark to test abstract reasoning in state-of-the-art LLMs and evaluate their performance against expert and novice human players.
+We find that Claude 3.5 Sonnet performs best, although it is still no match for expert human players.
+By examining the performance through our knowledge taxonomy, we obtain a more solid understanding of areas in which LLMs can improve.
+Although most LLMs possess Word Meaning reasoning capabilities, they struggle with Multiword Expressions and combined knowledge categories.
+In addition, red herrings pose a challenge to current LLMs.
+Overall, we find that solving the \emph{NYT} Connections requires a breadth of different knowledge types, which current LLMs do not seem to fully master.